Dung24-6/Dung24-6/README.md

 _**Never do things others can do and will do, if there are things others cannot do or will not do.**_

 Amelia Earhart

+_**I am a man of fixed and unbending principles, the first of which is to be flexible at all times.**_

+Everett Dirksen